 Micro-Grants Program and Eligibility

 The WMI Micro-Grants Program is open exclusively to all WMI Graduate Scholars.
 Preference is given to Graduates who are actively involved in Fellowship groups if present within their nation and participation in WMI’s Scholar Journey opportunities.
+Projects that are related to their area of study/work and/or in the community that they currently live will also be given preference.
 Only applications from WMI Graduate Scholars will be reviewed and funded.

 The WMI Micro-Grants Program will provide a one-time grant or matching grant of $100 to $1000 USD to help start, or significantly expand, a business, community-based organization (CBO), non-governmental organization (NGO), community service project or community event.

 While we do not expect grantees to pay back any of the funds received from the WMI Micro-Grants Program, we do need and require the submission of reports to WMI on activities undertaken and funds spent.

 Graduate Scholars are eligible to apply for a maximum of two grants.
 There is a required two-year wait time before applying for a second award.